 Barnsider had been a popular gathering spot and destination for prom dinners, rehearsal dinners, family gatherings and special events for four decades, serving families and communities in north Dayton and in northern Montgomery County.
 It shut down in May 2016.

 A grand opening for Sporty’s Taphouse & Grill is tentatively planned for Oct.
-31. The restaurant will be open from 11 a.m. to 11 p.m. daily.
+31. The restaurant is open from 11 a.m. to 11 p.m. daily.